-Option Description Profiles the specified android package.
+Option Description • 1,android-pkg <pkg></pkg> Profiles the specified android package.
 Waits for the package app to launch before starting a capture unlessandroid-activity is specified. • m,android-activity <activity></activity> Launch the specified activity of a package and profile its process.
-You must also specifyandroid-pkg.
+You must also specifyandroid-pkg. n,activity-args <arguments></arguments> Launch the specified activity of a package and profile its process with the supplied activity manager (am) arguments.
+You must also specifyandroid-pkg andandroid-activity.